rust-lang/rust/src/doc/reference.md

 of this definition means that it will use this definition when generating calls to the string equality function.

+The set of language items is currently considered unstable.
 A complete list of the built-in language items will be added in the future.

 ### Inline attributes

-The inline attribute is used to suggest to the compiler to perform an inline expansion and place a copy of the function or static in the caller rather than generating code to call the function or access the static where it is defined.
+The inline attribute suggests that the compiler should place a copy of the function or static in the caller, rather than generating code to call the function or access the static where it is defined.

 The compiler automatically inlines functions based on internal heuristics.
-Incorrectly inlining functions can actually making the program slower, so it should be used with care.
+Incorrectly inlining functions can actually make the program slower, so it should be used with care.

-Immutable statics are always considered inlineable unless marked with `#[inline(never)]`.
-It is undefined whether two different inlineable statics have the same memory address.
-In other words, the compiler is free to collapse duplicate inlineable statics together.

-`#[inline]` and `#[inline(always)]` always causes the function to be serialized into crate metadata to allow cross-crate inlining.
+`#[inline]` and `#[inline(always)]` always cause the function to be serialized into the crate metadata to allow cross-crate inlining.

 There are three different types of inline attributes: